-When paired with the right accessories, a solid colored maxi dress can easily be dressed up (heels + costume jewelry) or dressed down (flat sandals + minimal jewelry).
+When paired with the right accessories, a solid colored maxi dress can easily be dressed up with heels and costume jewelry or dressed down with flat sandals and minimal jewelry.

 Even if you don’t end up having any formal wear events, a maxi dress can be dressed down for daytime activities or a casual dinner.

 Accessories to pack for a Cruise

 At a minimum, be sure to pack a hat and a pair of sunglasses to keep the sun out of your face, plus an umbrella or rain jacket in case there’s rain on a port day.

-If you’re planning on a lot of sporty excursions, a baseball cap might be best over a fedora or floppy straw hat.
+If you’re planning on a lot of sporty excursions, a baseball cap might be best over a floppy straw hat.

 The right kind of jewelry can change an outfit, so pack some fun pieces that can dress up a plain dress or make jeans and a tee look extra cute.

 Finally, you might want a small purse or clutch for evenings, but a larger bag for leisure time at pools or for excursions.

 Shoes for a Cruise

-Last but not least, nearly every lady’s favorite: shoes.
+Last but not least, nearly every woman’s favorite fashion topic: shoes.

-If you’re the minimalist type, you could likely get away with a pair of plain flat sandals in a neutral color and a pair of sneakers.
+If you’re the minimalist type, you can likely get away with a pair of plain flat sandals in a neutral color and a pair of sneakers.

 But you’ll likely want a few extra pairs: flip flops for the pool, heels or wedges for the evening, athletic sneakers for workouts, canvas sneakers for excursions, and so on.